johnturner4004/Learning_CPP/README.md

 * To create an object function, make a function inside the class.
 * To use one simple call the object '.' the function name followed by () with parameters if needed.
 * Object functions by default use the values of the members of the object.

+## 22 Getters and Setters

+Getters and Setters are object functions used to access private members of an object.
+This example shows how to create and use getters and setters.

+### Things Learned from Getters and Setters

+* To create a getter or setter, make a function inside the class.
+* That function can be used to either set the values of private members of the object or get their value
+* Commonly used to prevent adding invalid values to the members of the object